- How do I apply for Admission?

-Students are selected based on the status of their academic record, letters of reference, writing skills, and extent of their paid and/or volunteer experience.
+Students are selected based on the status of their academic record, letters of reference, personal profile, and extent of their paid and/or volunteer experience.

 The only prerequisite is English 12 with a minimum C grade, or equivalent.
 If you do not meet this prerequisite, please see the VIUConnect webpage, call (1-888-920-2221 ext 2088 or 250-753-3245, ext 2088) or e-mail VIUConnect@viu.ca for details on upgrading options.

 Yes, students can take courses and elective requirements before they have been accepted into the program.
 Consequently, students can enroll in any of the SOCW 200-level courses (except for practicums) if seats are available.
 All students accepted into the program will be given priority for seats in the diploma courses.